KozelAnatoliy/routineless/README.md

 run `npm run publish:local` to publish routineless to the local registry.

-run `npx create-nx-workspace@latest test-workspace --preset=@routineless/nx-plugin` to generate workspace with routineless preset.
+run `npx create-routineless-app test-workspace` to generate workspace with routineless preset.